ritwikshanker/Hogwarts-Legacy-MacOS/README.md

 # Overview

-Hogwarts Legacy does not officially support macOS, but with **Heroic Games Launcher**, **Wine**, and a few configuration tweaks, the game runs smoothly—even at **60 FPS on Ultra settings** on powerful Apple Silicon machines.
+Hogwarts Legacy does not officially support macOS, but with **Heroic Games Launcher**, **Wine**, and a few configuration tweaks, the game runs smoothly-even at **60 FPS on Ultra settings** on powerful Apple Silicon machines.

 ---